 Slow Cooker Cranberry Apple Cider makes for the perfect Holiday drink.
-It is fragrant and delicious, requires only a handful of seasonal ingredients and about 2 minutes of hands-on time.
+It is fragrant and delicious and requires only a handful of seasonal ingredients and about 2 minutes of hands-on time.
 Come home to Fall in a glass and get the warm and fuzzies without much effort at all.
 After you try this one you should check out this Fall Harvest hot apple cider which is perfect for using up leftover Fall fruit that might be about to go off.

 Spiced Slow Cooker Cranberry Apple Cider